 Alaska Department of Environmental Conservation's Beach Grant Program defines a beach as "any shoreline where recreational activities may bring a person into complete or partial body contact with marine water."
 NOTE: This definition may include sections of a shoreline that do not appear to look like a sandy beach.

 A Recreational Beach Survey was performed in 2003 to gather information from coastal communities about the recreational use of beaches in their area.
 The 60 responses that were received identified 203 recreational-use beaches as areas that were used for recreational purposes.
 These beaches were located in 53 coastal Alaskan communities.
 The survey indicated that some beaches may be more likely to have a higher levels of bacteria contamination than others.
 These high priority, or Tier 1, beaches, are the focus of the Alaska BEACH Program.

 A three tiered monitoring structure for general testing of recreational waters was developed because Alaska does not have an extensive road system and easy access to microbiological laboratories.
 Tier 1 beaches include shorelines in more populated areas of the state, which are on an established road system and are within practical distance of an Alaska-certified microbiological laboratory.
 Practical distances are required because the microbiological samples need to travel from the recreation use beach to the laboratory for processing within a 6-hour sample holding time.

-Grant funds were awarded to the communities of Kenai and Ketchikan.
-Sampling is being conducted by local non-profits and tribal entities in cooperation with the local land representatives.
+Grant funds will be used in the communities of Kenai, Ketchikan, and Hoonah.
+Sampling is being conducted by local non-profits, DEC and tribal entities in cooperation with the local land representatives.

 How Do I Get Involved?

 If you are interested in participating in the Alaska's Beach Monitoring Program, please contact Alaska Beach staff to complete a beach survey.
 Your responses will help us rank your beaches based on the probability of fecal contamination, and human exposure to that pollution during recreation.